Invoke a Tesseract via `docker run`

 ...

-This provides fine-grained control over the Tesseract image, and allows you to use any container-aware tooling to manage and deploy them.
+This gives you fine-grained control over Tesseract images and lets you use any container-aware tooling.

-This example assumes you already have an Azure account and know your way around cloud infrastructure.
-Using Azure Virtual Machines is just one of many ways to deploy Tesseracts.
-Accessing cloud resources may incur costs.
+This example assumes you have an Azure account and are familiar with cloud infrastructure.
+Using Azure VMs is just one of many deployment options.
+Cloud resources may incur costs.

-4. Optionally setup Nvidia drivers and CUDA toolkit.
+(Optional) Install NVIDIA drivers and the CUDA toolkit.

 Warning

-This script will likely not work out of the box for your setup and contains placeholders for actual resources, endpoints, and credentials.
-It assumes you have a resource group, VNet, Subnet, and Azure Container Registry set up.
+This script contains placeholders and will not work out of the box.
+It assumes you have a resource group, VNet, Subnet, and Azure Container Registry already configured.

-Download the script, populate the variables at the beginning about your infrastructure accordingly, and run it:
+Populate the variables at the top of the script and run it:

 $ bash create-vm-azure.sh vectoradd:latest

-This Bash script assumes you have Docker installed and authenticated to your Azure Container Registry.
-To login into the Container Registry, use the az CLI:
+The script assumes Docker is installed locally and authenticated to your Azure Container Registry:

 $ az login